moriano/LocoPostgres/Readme.md

 is a good way to understand the PostgreSQL protocol.
 Also the driver logs every single packet that is sent and received from the server.

+## Usage

+To use loco postgres you will first have to register the driver.
+To do so do

+`/tmp/locopostgres-debug.log`

 # FAQ

 ### 1. What is LocoPostgres?